typeioc/typeioc/docs/typeioc.idecoratorregistration.instancepercontainer.md

 ## IDecoratorRegistration.instancePerContainer() method

 Specifies instance per container scope resolution.
-Every resolution of a service returns the same instance per instance of a container Is similar to Scope.Container, scope.container [Scope](./typeioc.scope.md)
+Every resolution of a service returns the same instance per instance of a container Is similar to scope.container [scope](./typeioc.scope.md)

 <b>Signature:</b>